gbmhunter/blog/content/electronics/components/capacitors/_index.md

 \frac{1}{C_{total}} = \frac{1}{C1} + \frac{1}{C2}
 \end{align}</p>

-This is shown in the following diagram.
+This is ilustrated in {{% ref "fig-capacitors-in-series" %}}.

-{{% figure ref="capacitors-in-series" src="capacitors-in-series.svg" width="600px" caption="Diagram showing the equivalent capacitance from two capacitors connected in series." %}}
+{{% figure ref="fig-capacitors-in-series" src="capacitors-in-series.svg" width="600px" caption="Diagram showing the equivalent capacitance from two capacitors connected in series." %}}

 Notice how the total equivalent capacitance is less than any one capacitor in the series string. *Connecting capacitors in series reduces the capacitance*. **Capacitors in series behave in the same way as resistors in parallel.**